pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 I did a lof of testing around this step, because it's the more important of the whole pipeline.
 If we manage to filter out everything except for the lane lines, the rest of the pipeline will work seamlessly.

-After doing some research I decided to attempt combinig ALL the learn filters, I used the HSL color space to filter the **white** and **yellow** from te images, this will give us a good enough threshold, working 90% of the time.
+After doing some research I decided to attempt combinig ALL the learn filters, I used the HSL color space to filter the **white** and **yellow** from the images, this will give us a good enough threshold, working 90% of the time.
 But in order to detect the lines the remaining 10% of the time, I did a combination of X/Y Sobel threshold, Absolute Sobel Threshold and Angular Sobel threshold (the X Threshold gives the best results, the rest are just there to slightly improve the results).

 After tweaking the values for a long time attempting to get the best results in all the test images, this is the result I obtained: